mathcodeprint/basic-rangefinder/README.md

 # basic-rangefinder
-Implements basic functionality for use with the Rangefinder Educationla Kit.
+Implements basic functionality for use with the Rangefinder Educational Kit.